 See us for Lipedema in Philadelphia, Pennsylvania, Maple Shade, New Jersey, Bala Cynwyd, Pennsylvania, and the surrounding areas.
-The Falcone Center for Functional, Cosmetic and Regenerative Medicine offers advanced treatments for those women seeking to get rid of unwanted fats from arms, buttocks and legs.
+The Falcone Center for Functional and Cosmetic Medicine offers advanced treatments for those women seeking to get rid of unwanted fats from arms, buttocks and legs.

 Lipedema is a chronic disorder that causes accumulation of disproportionate fatty tissue on the arms, buttocks and legs of women.
 It can cause up to a ten size clothing difference between the upper and lower body.
 It is not uncommon to see a woman suffering from Lipedema wearing a size 4 top and size 14 pants.